Top 10 Strongest Pokemon GX Cards

 Lycan Fang nets a stellar 200 damage, but since you have to discard two energy from Lycanroc, it's not the greatest GX move available.
 Still, it's nice to have options, and sometimes that extra damage is worth the price.
 Finally, Lyranroc has a retreat cost of just one, letting you easily switch it to recover from status conditions.

 Like Palkia, legendary Reshiram counts as a Basic Pokemon, useful since you won't have to evolve it from prior forms.
 No resistance, and a weakness to Water, but Reshiram offers three tantalizing moves:

 - Flame Charge (1 energy): Search your deck for two Fire energy and attach them to this Pokemon.

-- Scorching Pillar (4 energy): Deals 110 damage and burns the defending Pokemon.
+- Scorching Column (4 energy): Deals 110 damage and burns the defending Pokemon.

 - Vermilion GX (4 energy): Lands 180 damage and lets you attach up to five Fire energy from your hand to your Pokemon in any manner you wish.

 Reshiram works almost like Palkia except its energy-gathering is more reliable.
 Flame Charge pulls two energy from your deck (rather than your bench), allowing easy resource gathering even early in the game, and since this move accepts energy of any color, Reshiram works well in twin-element decks.

 Once you've stockpiled for Scorching Column, you can land a fierce 110 damage and free burn every turn, no coin flip required.
 Finally, Vermilion lands a huge amount of damage while preparing your other Pokemon with energy and ranks as another of the best GX attacks in the game.

 7. Snorlax GX